ISRAEL IS THE CHURCH

 The Body of Christ.
 Every Christian Gentile and every Jew, if he or she would maintain a true perspective, must keep in mind that the first Christian Church was composed only of Orthodox Jews and that it was spiritual Israel.
 There never was a point in history at which the Christian Church was separated from spiritual Israel.

-For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
+For by one Spirit we were all baptized into one body—whether Jews or Greeks, whether slaves or free—and have all been made to drink into one Spirit.
 (I Corinthians 12:13)

-We could not prove from the immediate context that the “we all” of the above verse is referring to Jews as well as Gentiles, but from other writings of Paul we understand this to be the case.
+We could not prove from the immediate context that the “all” of the above verse is referring to Jews as well as Gentiles, but from other writings of Paul we understand this to be the case.

 It is difficult for us, in the twentieth century, to keep firmly in mind that at the beginning of the Church Era it was almost unheard of for a Gentile to become a Christian, a member of the Body of Christ.
 The Apostle Peter had to be shown a vision before he would bring the Gospel to a Gentile.
 Paul had a disagreement with Peter because Peter would not eat with Gentiles.